vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 ##### Section [general]

-Has 1 variable: `output_name`.
+It has 1 variable: `output_name`.

-`output_name`: The name of the output topic.
+`output_name` : The name of the output topic.
 The bottle will be sent to this topic in the end!

 #### Example